 Section 22.1.
 The bargaining unit will observe all holidays designated by the University.
 There shall be at least ten (10) observed holidays per calendar year.
 The FOP shall be provided a list of the observed holidays each year.
 The length of each holiday shall be equal to the length of an employee's scheduled work day.
+If the University increases the total number of holidays above ten (10), the holiday bank shall increase by nine (9) at time and one-half for each added holiday.

 Section 22.2.
 Employees with a standard work schedule (defined as those employees who are scheduled to work Monday through Friday with Saturdays and Sundays off), shall observe holidays on the actual date of occurrence; provided, however, that when a holiday occurs on a Saturday, they shall observe it on the immediately preceding Friday, and when a holiday occurs on a Sunday, they shall observe it on the immediately succeeding Monday.
 Employees with a non-standard work week (defined as those employees whose schedule is other than Monday through Friday with Saturdays and Sundays off) shall observe holidays on the actual day of occurrence.